WTSR

-WTSR (91.3 FM) is a non-commercial radio station broadcasting from The College of New Jersey (formerly Trenton State College), servicing Mercer County and Bucks County, Pennsylvania, as well as broadcasting over the internet.
-The station's call letters originally stood the college's former name: W Trenton State Radio.
+WTSR (91.3 FM) is a student-run non-commercial radio station broadcasting from The College of New Jersey (formerly Trenton State College), servicing Mercer County and Bucks County, Pennsylvania.
+The station's call letters originally reflected the college's former name: "Trenton State Radio".

 History

+In June 1966, the Federal Communications Commission (FCC) granted the college permission to use 89.7 FM at a power of 10 watts under the callsign WTSR.
+WTSR first went on the air on October 26, 1966, from two studios in Armstrong Hall following a ceremony from then-new college president Dr. Virgil W. Gillenwater.
+In March 1968 the radio station moved from Armstrong into Kendall Hall.

-WTSR first went on the air in September 1966.
-Originally broadcasting on 89.7 FM at a power of 10 watts, the frequency was changed to 91.3 in 1972 when the station was granted an increase in power by the FCC to broadcast at 1,500 watts.
-This upgrade provided the station with a 30-mile broadcast radius and the capability to reach a potential audience of 750,000-800,000 listeners.
+On November 1, 1974, following months of testing, WTSR changed frequency to 91.3 FM when the station was granted an increase in power by the FCC to broadcast at 1,500 watts.
+This upgrade provided the station with a 30-mile broadcast radius and the capability to reach a potential audience of 750,000 to 800,000 listeners.
+Following a stint to The Brower Student Center, WTSR moved into brand new facilities inside Kendall Hall at the beginning of the 1993–94 academic year.

 During the mid-1980s the station was part of the WWDE or 2WD Family until another split helped move it to its current place.
-WTSR moved into brand new facilities inside Kendall Hall at the beginning of the 1993–94 academic year.
 The station began broadcasting over the internet in late February 2007.